 Sustainable tourism is a term very often used in literature, but – especially for newcomers to the tourism industry – it is not always clear what it actually means.
 If that’s your case as well, then you might find the following snapshot of expert views on sustainable tourism useful.

 All quotes are from our interviews with leading tourism professionals.
-Reading through their interviews and all the other ones is the best sustainable tourism “education” we can think of, especially for busy entrepreneurs, researchers and business managers with no time or resources to participate in the ever growing number of conferences.
+Reading their stories and learning from their experiences is by far the best sustainable tourism “education” we can think of, especially for busy entrepreneurs, researchers and business managers with no time or resources to participate in the ever growing number of conferences.

 Sustainable tourism: what does it mean?

 Isis Anahi de Leon Hernandez, Mexico:

 “I think sustainability is the basis for the development of any project.
 The most important economic activity in our destination is tourism.
 For this reason it is important that actual and future businesses consider the three elements of sustainability: economic, sociocultural and environmental.
 The environmental problems that affect our destination today are the consequence of traditional tourism practices.
 If we want to solve those issues, we need to switch to sustainable tourism.”

 “For us as Maori, sustainability is about having an inter-generational mindset and doing what we can today to ensure that our future generations can experience the same things that we can experience today.”

 “As Immanuel Kant once said, ‘do as you would be done by’.
 Respect your social and natural environment.
 Follow your heart and use common sense.”

 “Any tourism activity that is not providing and ensuring direct financial benefit to communities from where tourism money is being generated is not sustainable tourism.”

 “Sustainable tourism is tourism that respects the natural, cultural and social environment, extolling the values of the region and, at the same time, allows you to enjoy the essence and authenticity of a place and its people.
 Sustainable tourism also means that the people visiting us do so with an attitude of integration and respect for the environment.”